simonmichael/hledger_site/mockups.md

 The balance command is hledger's most versatile command, with various modes and options.

-### Simple vs. periodic balance reports
+### Single-period vs. multi-period balance reports

-By default, the balance command shows a list of accounts, and the amounts posted to them during a single time period.
+By default, the balance command shows a list of accounts, and the amounts posted to them during a single time period, as in Ledger.

 With a [report interval](#report-intervals) flag (`-D`/`--daily`,
 `-W`/`--weekly`, `-M`/`--monthly`, `-Q`/`--quarterly`, or
-`-Y`/`--yearly`), the balance command gives a tabular report with one or more columns representing successive time periods.
+`-Y`/`--yearly`), the balance command shows a tabular report, with one or more columns representing successive time periods, and perhaps Average and Total columns.

-Periodic reports also work for a single time period, so you might prefer to always use them (eg by adding `-Y`), for consistency.
+This is a hledger feature.

 ### List vs. tree mode